 Changing colors on sunny mountain peaks

-While you cannot go wrong hiking this trail any time it is free of snow, there are two main periods when this trail is at its peak beauty: wildflower season and larch season.
+While you cannot go wrong hiking this trail any time it is free of snow, there are two main periods when this trail is at its peak beauty: wildflower season and fall colors.

 Wildflowers: If seeing wildflowers is your desired view for this trail, early July typically has the best display.